samrosin/rgStandardized_ms/README.md

 # rgStandardized
-Rogan-Gladen with Standardization method for prevalence estimation
+Rogan-Gladen with Standardization method for prevalence estimation, with applications to SARS-CoV-2 seroprevalence.